Mutual Needs

 Mutual Needs is a 1997 American erotic thriller drama film directed by Robert Angelo.
 The film's music was composed by Bill Rogers.
-The film starring Eric Scott Woods, Tricia Lee Pascoe, Karl Bury, Laura Rogers, Rochelle Swanson and Kimberly Kelley in the lead roles.
+The film stars Eric Scott Woods, Tricia Lee Pascoe, Karl Bury, Laura Rogers, Rochelle Swanson and Kimberly Kelley in the lead roles.

+Plot

+Michael is a manager at an accounting firm and his girlfriend has just dumped him.
+He has a ten year high school class reunion coming up and he doesn't want to go alone, so he hires Charlene through an escort service to accompany him as his girlfriend.
+However, Charlene has an agenda of her own - she's perturbed that her acting career never materialized because of Hollywood executives failing to recognize her acting skills, so she's out for revenge against all men.